kayg04/kayg.org/content/notes/rid-fwbr-interfaces-proxmox.md

 ---
 ## ❓ What?

-Proxmox creates fwbr interfaces when you start a VM with any bridge attached, as seen [[virtual-router-proxmox-skullsaints-onyx#Why are there multiple IPs?|here]].
+Proxmox creates fwbr interfaces when you start a VM with any bridge attached, as seen [[../updates/virtual-router-proxmox-skullsaints-onyx#Why are there multiple IPs?|here]].
 This is done because firewall rules (using the proxmox firewall) cannot be set directly on a bridge, otherwise they will be set for all the vms using that bridge.
 Instead firewall rules are applied to the firewall interfaces instead.

 > tap dev → fwrbr → fwrln ⇄ fwrpr → vmbrX